Planning to get married?

 Those who could be affected the most by these changes are sponsors who have criminal history.
 Applicants who are already in Australia with an upcoming visa expiry can also be affected by this change.

 Legislation in relation to the split-sponsorship provisions have already come into effect, but the Department of Home Affairs has not applied these changes to the partner visa program yet.

 Still confused?
 To clarify or plan ahead before these legislative requirements apply to partner and prospective marriage visas, seek professional advice now with a registered migration agent.

 At Kin Migration, we are centred on providing timely and tailored support.
-Book your consultation today for:
+Book your Preliminary Visa Assessment today for: